seerreenna/seerreenna.github.io/_posts/2025-09-09-Spectrogram-PersistentSpec.md

 ![MAIN Photo](/assets/posts/spectrograms_persistence/persistence_spec.png)
 *A Persistence Spectrum Visualization of background RF noise*

 Radio frequency signal analysis in Python should be straightforward, but it's not.
-While Python is great at machine learning, it lacks the advanced spectral analysis tools that MATLAB provides out-of-the-box functions for, with the most glaring missing piece: the persistent spectrum.
+While Python is great at machine learning, it lacks the signal analysis tools that MATLAB provides out-of-the-box functions for, with the most obvious missing piece: the persistent spectrum.

-Standard Python libraries offer basic PSD (`scipy.signal.welch`) and spectrogram (`scipy.signal.spectrogram`) functions, but they're missing a major capability: **persistent spectrum analysis**.
+Standard Python libraries offer basic PSD (`scipy.signal.welch`) and spectrogram (`scipy.signal.spectrogram`) functions, but they're missing a huge capability: **persistent spectrum analysis**.
 This visualization technique reveals weak, intermittent signals that traditional methods completely miss and is absolutely crucial for signal analysis.

-This tutorial fills that gap by implementing persistent spectrum analysis in Python and bringing this MATLAB capability to the ML/Python community.
+This tutorial fills that gap by implementing persistent spectrum analysis in Python and bringing this to the ML/Python community.

 ## The Problem: Hidden Signals in RF Data

 When analyzing RF signals, we often need to detect weaker signals that appear sporadically against stronger background signals.
 The traditional spectral analysis visualizations struggle with this because:

 **Power Spectral Density (PSD)** averages power across the entire recording duration.
-When a weak signal apperas only for a short time, it gets diluted by all the time periods where it's absent.
+When a weak signal appears only for a short time, it gets diluted by all the time periods where it's absent.
 This results in the weaker signal not showing up at all.

 **Spectrograms** show the time-frequency content but display signals at similar intensity whether they appear constantly or just occasionally.
 Weaker, non constant signals become easy to overlook against background noise.
-The weaker signals do show up but are often small and can be missed at a glance.
+The weaker signals show up but are often small and are missed at a glance.

-We need is a way to see not just when frequencies occur, but **how consistently they occur** at different power levels.
+What we need is a way to see not just when frequencies occur, but **how consistently they occur** at different power levels.

-This is exactly why we need a persistent spectrum and unfortunately, Python's standard libraries lack that.
+This is exactly why we need a persistent spectrum and unfortunately, Python's standard libraries do not include this functionality.

 ## Persistent Spectrum in Python

-To show why persistent spectrum analysis matters, I'll use a test signal from this [MATLAB document](https://www.mathworks.com/help/signal/ref/pspectrum.html#mw_a04ca567-c713-4ab1-8a36-94f11eb21e78) that combines:
+To show why persistent spectrum is such an important feature, I'll use a test signal from this [MATLAB document](https://www.mathworks.com/help/signal/ref/pspectrum.html#mw_a04ca567-c713-4ab1-8a36-94f11eb21e78) that combines:

-- A **chirp signal** (frequency sweep from 180-220 Hz) with noise, a stronger signal that is very visible
+- A **chirp signal** (frequency sweep from 180-220 Hz) with noise; a stronger signal that is very visible
-- A **weak 210 Hz tone** that appears only in the first 1/6 of the recording, a weaker signal that is embedded inside of the stronger one
+- A **weak 210 Hz tone** that appears only in the first 1/6 of the recording; a weaker signal that is embedded inside of the stronger one

-This is a classic signal detection problem where we attempt to identify a sparser signal against the background of stronger signal and noise.
+This is a classic problem in signal detection where we attempt to identify a sparser signal against the background of stronger signal and noise.

 ```python